csiro-fair/marimba/docs/pipeline.md

         return data_mapping
 ```

-This basic code framework sets up the structure for your Marimba Pipeline, including methods to handle importing,
+This basic code template sets up the structure for your Marimba Pipeline, including methods to handle importing,
-processing, and packaging of data, leveraging Marimba's capabilities for effective data management.
+processing, and packaging of data.

 ### Managing Dependencies